 Interesting piece by Sam Miller on ESPN.com about the Phillies' failure to reap the full benefits of tanking.
 It's a really good piece, and not behind a paywall, so I recommend you take a look at it.
 What interested me in particular about it was that it runs contrary to the belief of many around baseball that tanking is some sort of automatic route back into contention.
 I remember there was an article by Daniel Kaplan in The Athletic back a month ago that I responded to rather vigorously in a post of my own.
 Basically, Kaplan was taking a contrarian view to the idea that the Mets under Cohen were primed to succeed.
 Citing the success of the Yankees and a somewhat bizarre idea that the location of Citi Field in Queens doomed the Mets' chances of having good attendance, Kaplan went on to cite an unnamed source to suggest that tanking and rebuilding was the way to go:

 Thursday, December 3, 2020

-inking reliever Trevor May earlier this week represents the first significant move of the offseason.
+There have been a few minor player additions since Steve Cohen and Sandy Alderson have taken over the team, but inking reliever Trevor May earlier this week represents the first significant move of the offseason.
 It wasn't quite the Trevor signing that everyone wanted to see, but it was a decent first step to building a better team for next season.
-Assuming that Jeremy Heffner remains the pitching coach, he'll be reunited with a pitcher that he previously worked with successfully as a bullpen coach in Minnesota.
+Assuming that Jeremy Hefner remains the pitching coach, he'll be reunited with a pitcher that he previously worked with successfully as a bullpen coach in Minnesota.
 The one big red flag for May is that he is somewhat homer prone, but the same thing could be said about much of the Mets bullpen, including the current closer.